What is SNL International?

 Are there prerequisites for studying abroad?

 In order to be eligible for any study abroad program, you must be in good academic standing, with a minimum 2.5 GPA.
 You must also have completed the Foundations course to partake in an SNL Study Abroad program (if you are an SNL student).
-If you are taking the course for either Advanced Elective (E1, E2) or Externship (L10, L11), you must also have completed Research Seminar.
+If you are taking the course for Advanced Elective (E1, E2), you must also have completed Research Seminar.

 Certain personality traits are necessary to be considered a good candidate for study abroad.
 Some of these characteristics are flexibility, maturity, ability to work well with others, tolerance and acceptance of different cultures, and independent initiative.
 An interview with the Program Directors is the final step in the application process.